buxiangqimingle233/BalancedCuckooFilter/README.md

     python test.py
 ```

-This python script builds and tests cuckoo filters configured with four aforementioned eviction policies.
-We use Mersenne Twister to generate inserted items.
-Results are stored in *result/ploted_result.csv*, which could be simply parsed by `pandas.read_csv()`.
+This python script builds and tests cuckoo filters with all aforementioned eviction policies.
+We use Mersenne Twister to randomly generate inserted items.
+We store results in the csv format.
+You can check them at *result/ploted_result.csv*.

 ## Plot figures

-We build a Jupyter Notebook script *plot.ipynb* to parse the result file and visualize fpr, load factors, overheads and average relocation steps.
+We build a Jupyter Notebook script, *plot.ipynb*, to visualize fpr, load factors, overheads and average relocation steps.